 We solve this problem by adopting the two-point function method due to Huisken \cite{Hui} to the discrete setting (see also the works by Andrews \cite{And} and Brendle \cite{Bre} for an overview of the topic).
 The idea is to double the variables and to study the maximum and minimum values of the function

 for $x\neq y \in \pa E_{k}^h$.
 The point is that the extremal values of $S_{E_{k}^h}$ are related to the uniform ball condition radius of the set $E_{k}^h$ (see Lemma \ref{lem:S-E}).
-We use the maximum principle to prove the following inequality (see Lemma \ref{lem:2-point-arg})
+We use the maximum principle to prove the following familiar inequality (see Lemma \ref{lem:2-point-arg})

-By iterating the above estimate, we obtain that the sets $E_{k}^h$ satisfy UBC for all $k \leq T_0 h^{-1}$, where the constant $T_0$ is related to the UFC of the initial set.
+By iterating the above estimate, we obtain that the sets $E_{k}^h$ satisfy UBC for all $k \leq T_0 h^{-1}$, where the constant $T_0$ is related to the UBC of the initial set.
 This implies the first part of Theorem \ref{thm1} (see Theorem \ref{thm2}).
-The novelty of the argument is the discrete version of the formula for $\frac{d}{dt} \nu_{E_t}$ which we derive in Lemma \ref{lem:maaginen}.
-We point out that it is important to parametrize the 'discrete time derivative' of the normal on the 'new' boundary $S_{E_{k+1}^h}$ using the distance function $d_{E_{k}^h}$, rather than on the 'old' boundary $\pa E_{k}^h$ using the height function.
-Indeed, the parametrization via the height function provides more complicated formula than the one in Lemma \ref{lem:maaginen}.
+An important technical part in this argument is the discrete version of the formula for $\frac{d}{dt} \nu_{E_t}$ which we derive in Lemma \ref{lem:maaginen}.

-The formula in Lemma \ref{lem:maaginen} is, in fact, so simple that we are able to differentiate it multiple times and to obtain in Proposition \ref{prop:maaginen-deri-2} a discrete analog for the formula \beq \frac{\d}{\d t} \Delta^k H_{E_t} = \Delta^{k+1} H_{E_t} + \text{lower order terms}, \eeq where $\Delta$ denotes the Laplace-Beltrami operator (see e.g. \cite{Mantegazza2002}).
+The formula in Lemma \ref{lem:maaginen} is, in fact, so simple that we are able to differentiate it multiple times and obtain in Proposition \ref{prop:maaginen-deri-2} a discrete analog for the formula \beq \frac{\d}{\d t} \Delta^k H_{E_t} = \Delta^{k+1} H_{E_t} + \text{lower order terms}, \eeq where $\Delta$ denotes the Laplace-Beltrami operator (see e.g. \cite{Mantegazza2002}).
 The lower order terms are due to the nonlinearity of the equation \eqref{eq:VMCF} and we need the notation and tools from differential geometry in order to control them.
-We stress that this is the only part in the paper where we need to introduce the higher order covariant derivatives.
+We stress that this is the only part in the paper where we need to introduce higher order covariant derivatives.
 After we have obtained the discrete version of the formula \eqref{eq:continuous-deri-high} and bounded the lower order error terms, we may adopt the argument from \cite{FJM3D} to the discrete setting and obtain the full regularity of the flow.
 Finally we point out that the argument can be adopted to the case of the mean curvature flow essentially without any modifications.